Quick Visa Facts

 Paying Taxes on a Portugal Temporary-Stay Visa

-However, when you obtain a Temporary-Stay visa, you can become a non-habitual resident (NHR) for tax purposes.
-But to be eligible to make Portugal your tax residence, you must not have been taxed there during the five years prior to your application (excluding corporate tax).
+However, when you become a tax resident of Portugal you can opt to apply for the non-habitual resident tax regime (NHR).
+To be eligible to benefit from this regime, you must not have been a Portuguese tax resident during the five years prior to your application.

 Portugal Digital Nomad Visa Denial